 Women’s Health reports that research has found women who don’t have enough niacin or vitamin B3 in their uterus are unable to achieve an orgasm.
 This vitamin helps your adrenal glands’ production of sex hormones.
 It can also help dilate blood vessels so blood flows easier and faster, which increases arousal and pleasure.

-While you may think vitamins are harmless, they can have drug interactions and you can overdose on some types. it’s always a good idea to contact your doctor whenever you start taking a new vitamin.
+While you may think vitamins are harmless, they can have drug interactions and you can overdose on some types. it’s always a good idea to contact your primary doctor or health practitioner whenever you start taking a new vitamin or begin a new supplement routine.
 Your doctor will be able to advice you further on the best course of action to take to help you achieve a sex life you desire.